 \section{Abstract}

 Non-Markovian effects are often significant when the system-environment coupling is not weak.
-Indeed, we find the non-Markovianity to be negligible for a single two-level system undergoing pure dephasing via interaction with a harmonic oscillator environment.
-In this paper, we examine a natural extension, namely a pure dephasing model where a collection of two-level systems interacts with a common environment.
+Indeed, we find that the non-Markovianity is negligible for a single two-level system undergoing pure dephasing via a weak interaction with a harmonic-oscillator environment.
+In this paper, we show that, within the framework of pure dephasing, the non-Markovianity displayed by a two-level system can, in fact, be far more pronounced.
+To demonstrate that this is indeed the case, we consider a pure dephasing model where a collection of two-level systems interacts with a common environment.
 We obtain analytically the dynamics of the collection of the two-level systems, and then take a partial trace over all the two-level systems except one.
-This remaining single two-level system is shown to display markedly non-Markovian dynamics, even in the weak system-environment coupling regime.
-This is due to the indirect interaction between two-level systems induced by their interaction with the common environment.
-In fact, this indirect interaction can not only increase the non-Markovianity by orders of magnitude, but also display qualitatively different characteristics.
-For instance, for a single two-level system undergoing pure dephasing, the dynamics are Markovian for Ohmic and sub-Ohmic environments.
+This remaining single two-level system exhibits markedly non-Markovian dynamics, even when the system-environment coupling is weak.
+This is due to the indirect interaction between the two-level systems, induced by their interaction with the common environment.
+In fact, this indirect interaction can not only increase the non-Markovianity by orders of magnitude, but also qualitatively change the characteristics of the non-Markovian behavior.
+For instance, for a single two-level system undergoing pure dephasing, the dynamics are Markovian for both Ohmic and sub-Ohmic environments.
 This is markedly not the case when we consider multiple two-level systems.
-We also show that the non-Markovianity increases as we increase the number of two-level systems.
 These findings provide insights into controlling decoherence in multi-qubit quantum systems and have implications for quantum technologies where non-Markovianity can be a resource rather than a limitation.